Global Health Jobs Analysis

 Summary

 Data collection was conducted from November 2015 to May 2016.
-Data collected on job vacancies include employer, position title, location, opening and closing dates, education level required, years of experience required, region and/or technical area of focus, and language skills required or preferred.
+Data collected on job vacancies include employer, position title, location, opening and closing dates, education level required, years of experience required, region or technical area of focus, and language skills required or preferred.

 The results of the project have been presented at annual meetings for APHA and the Association of Tropical Medicine and Hygiene (ASTMH):